oboukli/misc-problem-solutions/README.md

 # Solutions to miscellaneous coding problems in C/C++

-This is a repository of modern coding showcases, and solutions to various programming problems, written in C90, and C++17, C++20, and C++23.
+This is a repository of modern coding showcases and solutions to various programming problems, written in C90, C++17, C++20, and C++23.

 ## Technical showcases